A13 road (England): Management

-Cycle Superhighway 3
+Cycleway 3

-Cycle Superhighway 3 (CS3) runs along the A13 between Poplar and Barking.
+Cycleway 3 (C3) runs along the A13 between Poplar and Barking.

-To the east CS3 joins the A13 at the junction with the A1020/Leamouth Road.
-CS3 runs eastbound, crossing the Bow Creek and Barking Creek and passing through Canning Town and Beckton en route.
-To the west, CS3 ends at Greatfields Park, Barking, at the junction with Movers Lane/River Road.
+To the east C3 joins the A13 at the junction with the A1020/Leamouth Road.
+C3 runs eastbound, crossing the Bow Creek and Barking Creek and passing through Canning Town and Beckton en route.
+To the west, C3 ends at Greatfields Park, Barking, at the junction with Movers Lane/River Road.

-West from Canning Town, CS3 crosses over the A1020/Leamouth Road, heading southbound along the pavement until a junction with Sorrel Lane, where it turns right.
+West from Canning Town, C3 crosses over the A1020/Leamouth Road, heading southbound along the pavement until a junction with Sorrel Lane, where it turns right.
 It is signposted from Sorrel Lane and runs unbroken to Tower Hill in the City and Lancaster Gate, Hyde Park.

-For the entirety of its route, CS3 runs adjacent to the westbound carriageway of the A13 (to the south of the road) as a two-way bike freeway.
+For the entirety of its route, C3 runs adjacent to the westbound carriageway of the A13 (to the south of the road) as a two-way bike freeway.
 The route is segregated from other traffic, except at some junctions.
 It is signposted and marked by blue paint.

-Between Greatfields Park and the Lodge Avenue Junction, the two-way, segregated bike freeway continues along the southern edge of the A13.
+Between Greatfields Park and the Lodge Avenue Junction, the two-way, segregated bikeway continues along the southern edge of the A13.
 The route is part of National Cycle Route 13 (NCR 13), but not the TfL Cycleways network.
 NCR 13 leaves the A13 to the east of Lodge Avenue Junction, crossing the A13 and joining residential streets as it runs towards Rainham.
 The northern terminus of NCR 13 is in Fakenham, Norfolk.

 Future developments

 A13 Passenger Transport Corridor (Southend)

 The scheme aims to improve public transport along the A13; it includes bus stop improvements, provision of real time information and bus prioritisation at signals as well as junction enhancements and road widening.
 The road widening is planned for a number of points on the Hatley Gardens and Kenneth Road stretch of the A13.
 Following a public consultation in March 2009, the scheme was approved."The people of Thurrock have been calling for this for more than a decade, now at last the money is in sight and we can start to get things moving."
-The original estimated cost of the scheme was given at £4 million in the 2001-2006 Local Transport Plan and increased to £4.9 million in the 2006-2011 update.
+The original estimated cost of the scheme was given at £4 million in the 2001–2006 Local Transport Plan and increased to £4.9 million in the 2006–2011 update.
 "The government is recognising that a further £80 million more is needed to actually build the scheme."